-Kim Walker, Vice-Chair
+Kim Walker, Co-Chair

-Ivan Canada, Secretary
+Ivan Canada, Co-Chair

 Ivan Canada is currently serving as Executive Director at the National Conference for Community and Justice (NCCJ) of the Piedmont Triad.
-NCCJ is a human relations organization that promotes understanding and respect among all cultures, races, and religions through advocacy, education and dialogue.
-NCCJ also works to build compassionate and just communities free of bias, bigotry and racism.
+NCCJ is a human relations organization that promotes understanding and respect among all cultures, races, and religions through advocacy, education, and dialogue.
+NCCJ also works to build compassionate and just communities free of bias, bigotry, and racism.
 Before being named Executive Director, he served as the organization's first Senior Director of Development, Communications, and Strategic Partnerships.

 Prior to joining the NCCJ staff, he worked with Guilford Green Foundation (a local LGBTQ Community Foundation headquartered in Greensboro, NC) as Executive Director and Director of Special Projects.
 Ivan is a leader in the Triad community, and has been awarded the Triad Business Journal’s “Forty Leaders Under 40 Award”, the Greensboro Chamber of Commerce’s “Change Agent Award” and was recently recognized by Southerners On New Ground (SONG) and EmergingPractitioners of Philanthropy (EPIP).
 He currently is a community board member of the S.J.
 Edwards Foundation, a local family foundation, and a member of the University of North Carolina at Greensboro’s Board of Visitors, and has served on numerous other boards and committees over the past ten years.
 Canada is a graduate of the University of North Carolina at Chapel Hill with a bachelor’s degree in Economics and Journalism and Mass Communication.
 In his free time, he enjoys reading, attending performing arts events, traveling, running, cooking (when he has enough time to do so), and spending time with friends trying out new restaurants.
 He splits his time between Greensboro and Charlotte, NC.

-Caitie Deranek Stewart, Fundraising Committee Chair
+Caitie Deranek Stewart, Secretary

 Caitie Deranek Stewart is the Assistant Director of Development at the IU School of Medicine, the largest medical school in the United States.
 Prior to joining the IU School of Medicine, Caitie was the Donor Relations Specialist at the IU Lilly Family School of Philanthropy, the first school focused on philanthropy in the world.